 Today I have a guest post by Kathy Cakebread, editor of the beauty/lifestyle blog https://www.glitzandglamourmakeup.co.uk/

 Whether you’ve got a big party planned or it’s been a long time since you saw your family and friends, inviting people round to your place is the perfect way to get everyone together.
 Whilst it may be free to host the get together, planning ways on entertaining your guests can get a little costly.
-Avoid the expensive champagne and create memories to remember without breaking the bank with these top tips.
+Avoid the expensive champagne and create memories to remember (retro photo booth hire can be surprsingly reasonable) without breaking the bank by following these top tips.

 Ask everyone to bring an item